cincheo/jsweet/doc/jsweet-language-specifications.md

 The core JavaScript API is defined in `jsweet.lang` (the full documentation can be found at <http://www.jsweet.org/core-api-javadoc/>).
 Main JavaScript classes are:

--   `jsweet.lang.Object`: common ancestor for JavaScript objects functions and properties.
+-   `jsweet.lang.Object`: JavaScript Object class.
+Common ancestor for JavaScript objects functions and properties.

--   `jsweet.lang.Boolean`: a wrapper for boolean values.
+-   `jsweet.lang.Boolean`: JavaScript Boolean class.
+A wrapper for boolean values.

--   `jsweet.lang.Number`: a wrapper for numerical values.
+-   `jsweet.lang.Number`: JavaScript Number class.
+A wrapper for numerical values.

--   `jsweet.lang.String`: a wrapper and constructor for strings.
+-   `jsweet.lang.String`: JavaScript String class.
+A wrapper and constructor for strings.

--   `jsweet.lang.Function`: a constructor for functions.
+-   `jsweet.lang.Function`: JavaScript Function class.
+A constructor for functions.

--   `jsweet.lang.Date`: enables basic storage and retrieval of dates and times.
+-   `jsweet.lang.Date`: JavaScript Date class, which enables basic storage and retrieval of dates and times.

--   `jsweet.lang.Array<T>`: used in the construction of arrays, which are high-level, list-like objects.
+-   `jsweet.lang.Array<T>`: JavaScript Array class.
+It is used in the construction of arrays, which are high-level, list-like objects.

--   `jsweet.lang.Error`: this class implements `java.lang.RuntimeException` and can be thrown and caught with `try` ... `catch` statements.
+-   `jsweet.lang.Error`: JavaScript Error class.
+This class implements `java.lang.RuntimeException` and can be thrown and caught with `try` ... `catch` statements.

-Programmers should use this API most of the time.
+Programmers should use this API most of the time, which is HTML5 compatible and follows the JavaScript latest supported versions.
 However, for objects that need to be used with Java literals (numbers, booleans, and strings), the use of the `java.lang` package classes is recommended.
 For instance, the jQuery API declares `$(java.lang.String)` instead of `$(jsweet.lang.String)`.
 This allows the programmer to write expressions using literals, such as `$("a")` (for selecting all links in a document).

 As a consequence, programmers need to be able to switch to the JavaScript API when coming from a Java object.
 The `jsweet.util.Globals` class defines convenient static methods to cast back and forth core Java objects to their corresponding JSweet objects.
 For instance the `string(...)` method will allow the programmer to switch from the Java to the JSweet strings and conversely.